Page posted: 10/01/03

 Respite care is limited to 30 consecutive days per respite stay in accordance with the plan of care.

-With the exception of a community emergency or disaster, respite care is not available for persons residing in:
+With the exception of a community emergency or disaster, respite care is not available for people residing in:

 The DD Waiver does not reimburse respite care for: